A collection of frequently asked questions about this web site. Login to add an entry.

 Memberships in Virtual Institutes are by invitation only.
 If you think you should be a member and want to contribute your expertise on a certain subject, please contact the Project Coordinator.

-As part of its mission, QUIE2T is committed to setting up an ultimately sustainable research architecture and to promoting it at the European (as well as international) level.
-This architecture is structured around a set of four Virtual Institutes (VIs):
+As part of its mission, QUTE-EUROPE is committed to setting up an ultimately sustainable research architecture and to promoting it at the European (as well as international) level.
+This architecture is structured around a set of five Virtual Institutes (VIs):

-Each Virtual Institute will unite some prominent experts in the corresponding field, providing a contact point for consultation and feeback in the relevant areas.
-The exact structure of the Virtual Institutes is currently still under discussion, please contribute your ideas at our discussion forum.
+Each Virtual Institute unites some prominent experts in the corresponding field, providing a contact point for consultation and feeback in the relevant areas.